0

 Jerry said he hopes to at least compete in the 4X100 relay with Jerry White, Roger Vergin, and Elmo Shropshire and set a national record in May.
 LeVasseur, Vergin, White, and Robert Lida set a 4x100 national record in the 2017 National Senior Games (1:12.37).

-LeVasseur said Covid could hijack his plans, but his goal at the Senior Games in May is to enter the Triple Jump, 800, 1500, and the race walks.
-That is some quest.
+LeVasseur said his goal at the Senior Games is to enter the Triple Jump, 800, 1500, and the race walks.
 The man is 84 years old and has fought off three cancers.
-You half expect him to rip an old Boston phone book in half.
+I half expect him to rip an old Boston phone book in half.

-I asked him what he is thinking about when he puts his feet on the ground in the morning.
-“Having a good day, staying fit, which is a little harder with Covid, and staying positive.”
+When he puts his feet on the ground in the morning, Jerry is thinking, “Having a good day, staying fit, which is a little harder with Covid, and staying positive.”

-Now, instead of trying to win everything, he wants to win just a smidgen more than half of the events he enters.
-He has had to remap his competitive brain because age has pushed the Finish Line further away.
+These days, Jerry has more modest goals.
+Instead of winning everything, he wants to win at least half of the events he enters.
+He has had to remap his competitive brain because age has pushed the Finish Line further away, but only in time, not ultimate result of getting there.
 LeVasseur was so slow one race, they turned the timing clocks off forgetting he was out there.
 He chuckles about it.

 “I never used to finish in the back,” Jerry said, “but it’s all about what you are trying to do, which for me, is fun, fitness, and friends.”

-I’ll get to the fire in a moment, but what is more relevant to Geezer Jocks is what Jerry says about staying on his feet and avoiding injury.
+I’ll get to the fire in a moment, but what is more relevant to Geezer Jocks is what Jerry says about avoiding injury.

 “I’ve seen so many runners that all they do is run, so they are not going to get to 80 years old in their sport because they are going to get injured,” LeVasseur said.
 “They are not doing the other non-running exercises, like cross-fit, biking in the summer, or skiing.
 They will put in a lot of miles running, get hurt, and quit.”